Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Introduction

 \section{Introduction}

 Measurements of the deviation in the ratio of the oxygen isotopes $^{18}$O and $^{16}$O in ocean sediment cores containing fossil benthic foraminifera allow for obtaining a time series record covering the Cenozoic, i.e., the last 66 million years \citep{westerhold2020,zachos2001}.
-Since the ratio of the isotopes depends on prevailing temperatures and the amount of water locked in ice sheets at the time of formation of the shell, these measurements can serve as a proxy for global temperatures.
-Similarly, deviations in the ratio of the carbon isotopes $^{13}$C and $^{12}$C are used as a proxy for the abundance of vegetation.
+Since the ratio of the isotopes depends on prevailing temperatures and the amount of water locked in ice sheets at the time of formation of the shell, these measurements can serve as a proxy for global temperature and continental ice volume.
+Similarly, deviations in the ratio of the carbon isotopes $^{13}$C and $^{12}$C are used as a proxy for the carbon cycle, which integrates contributions from the terrestrial biosphere, the storage of carbon in the ocean and sediments, and atmospheric CO$_2$.

-In this paper, we propose a class of state space models for the time series of $\delta^{18}$O and $\delta^{13}$C. This class of models addresses the central challenges that the time series pose: non-stationarity with trends in changing directions, irregular spacing of the time stamps of the observations, multiple observations at certain time stamps, different studies of origin of the data, different climate states covered by the data, and covariation in the two series, so that one can inform the estimation of a model for the other.
-The models are specified and estimated by maximum likelihood in the time domain, and they have a direct interpretation as Butterworth filters in the frequency domain \citep{gomez2001,harvey2003}.
+In this paper, we propose a class of continuous-time state space models for the time series of $\delta^{18}$O and $\delta^{13}$C, the deviations in the ratios from a mean ocean water standard.
+This class of models addresses the central challenges that the time series pose, such as non-stationarity with trends in changing directions, irregular spacing of the time stamps of the observations, and multiple observations at certain time stamps.
+Additionally, the model can take into account different studies of origin of the data, varying climate states covered by the data, and covariation in the two series, allowing one to inform the estimation of a model for the other.
+The models are specified in the time domain, and their parameters are estimated by maximum likelihood.
+The models have a direct interpretation as Butterworth filters in the frequency domain \citep{gomez2001,harvey2003}.
 Their theory is well developed, see, for example, \cite{Harvey1989} and \cite{Durbin2012} for textbook treatments, and they can be estimated in relatively short time on laptop computers.